safugl/fmri-nuisance-effects/README.md

 # Example 02
 This example uses data available on http://fcon_1000.projects.nitrc.org/indi/adhd200/index.html.
-Preprocessed data and confound signals are extracted from 30 participants.
+Preprocessed data and confound signals are extracted from 30 participants using [Nilearn](https://nilearn.github.io/dev/modules/generated/nilearn.datasets.fetch_adhd.html).
 Different sets of confound signals are incorporated into the described framework.
 The four following models are considered:

 * Model 1: Including only random noise signals as regressors in a Ridge regression model.
-This serves as a control.
+This serves as a control and results should show no clear trends.
 * Model 2: Including CSF confound signal as single regressor in a OLS regression model.
 * Model 3: Including 6 motion regressors in a Ridge regression model.
 * Model 4: Including 6 motion regressors, 6 CompCor coefficients, CSF, GM, WM and a global signal as confounds in a Ridge regression model.